cajuncoding/ApplicationInsights.SlackProxy/README.md

 ﻿# ApplicationInsights.SlackProxy
-This is a ready to go integration application for Application Insights alert notifications in Slack via Azure Functions!
+This is a ready to go .NET integration application for Application Insights alert notifications in Slack via Azure Functions!

-You can use it as-is or fork it and customize as needed.
+You are welcom to use it as-is or fork it and customize as needed.
 But as it stands the solution provides a flexible, generic, configuration driven soluition for reliably proxying notifications from Application Insights Alert rules to Slack.

 Released under the MIT license you are free to use and customize as needed....